Department of Geosciences

 Experience at Sea

 Students interested in ocean studies can participate in ongoing studies at sea or at the Bermuda Biological Station.
-The department tries to make available opportunities to interested undergraduates, particularly to those electing the OAC and EBG tracks, to participate in an oceanographic cruise at some time during their undergraduate years.
+The department tries to make available opportunities to interested undergraduates to participate in an oceanographic cruise at some time during their undergraduate years.

 Information on other opportunities for field experience is made available annually.
-The student should consult the departmental representative if interested in participating in field programs.
+The student should consult DUS if interested in participating in field programs.

 Funds are available from time to time for qualified undergraduates to serve as research assistants to faculty members during the regular academic session as well as during the summer months.